ordina-jworks/NodeSimpleServer/README.md

   - Stores data and provides basic data storing and retrieving functionality
   - Provide a web socket server to distribute data to remote (web)clients

 Each worker is ran on its own node process.
-There is always one IntervalWorker and one DataBroker.
+There is always one `IntervalWorker` and one `DataBroker`.
-There are always at least two HTPPWorker instances.
+There are always at least two `HTPPWorker` instances.
 This number increases as there are more hardware threads available.
 The separate node processes do not directly share memory but can communicate via IPC messaging.

 Web content is served from the www folder.
 All file types are supported.
 Images have an extra caching header set to ease strain on the HTTPWorkers.
 Services or Endpoints can easily be added.
-The EndPointManager singleton can be retrieved an be used to add new Endpoints to the application.
+The `EndPointManager` singleton can be retrieved an be used to add new Endpoints to the application.
-It is possible to change endpoints at runtime, any change made to the registered endpoints is reflected immediately and will be used for all following
+It is possible to change endpoints at runtime, any change made to the registered endpoints is reflected immediately and will be used for all following HTTP Requests.
-HTTP Requests.

 **Multiple workers: IPC**
 -------------------------
 Since all NodeJS processes (in this case the master and worker processes) have isolated memory they cannot execute methods on each other's context.
 The IPC 'framework' provided in this application allows messages to be sent between workers.
 A worker should handle messages and allow for (some) of its methods to be executed.

 Messages can be replied to with a reply message.
 That will inform the caller that the callee has processed the message.
 The reply can also contain new data.
 A reply is always sent back to the original worker otherwise problems would arise with the execution of the callback methods.
 This only applies to the HTTPWorkers as there are always multiple workers of this type.

-For more information please consult the documentation in the classes for IPC communication under the /ipc/messages/ package.
+For more information please consult the documentation in the classes for IPC communication under the `/ipc/messages/` package.

 **Arduino logic**
 -----------------